-We may also collect data about you indirectly from third parties when they report an adverse event, product quality complaint or medical information enquiry for you as a patient.
+We may also collect data about you indirectly from third parties when they report an adverse event, product quality complaint or medical information request for you as a patient.
 This may include reports from, for example, your physician or other healthcare professional, a distributor of our products, another company within our group (if they receive information about adverse events), or another person (such as a family member or acquaintance).

 Deletion and storage of data

-We would like to inform you that in order to process your report/enquiry, we may pass on your data to our order processors, to regulatory authorities, and under certain circumstances to subsidiaries and our collaboration partners.
+We would like to inform you that in order to process your report/request, we may pass on your data to our order processors, to regulatory authorities, and under certain circumstances to subsidiaries and our collaboration partners.